Russell Simmons Accused Of Rape By The Granddaughter Of W.W. Norton

 Alexia Norton Jones, the granddaughter of the late book publisher W.W.
 Norton, has accused Russell Simmons, co-founder of Def-Jam recordings, of rape.
 Jones recounts a night in which she alleges a date with Simmons went very wrong and left her distraught and in shock.
 Although the date took place in November of 1990, Jones recalls the event as if it happened yesterday.

 Jones alleges that Simmons invited her up to his new Manhattan apartment to take a look at the place at the conclusion of their date.
 She claims that despite protestations, Simmons tried to pull her dress up several times, pinned her against a wall, and then proceeded to rape her.
 She described everything as happening so fast she could hardly react.
 After that, Jones claims that Simmons continued pursuing her to meet again.
-She says he called often, and tried to track her down at every social event he saw her at.
+She says he called often and tried to track her down at every social event he saw her at.

 Jones, who now lives in Arizona, filed a report with the NYPD last spring regarding the incident.
 She was well aware at the time of filing that the statute of limitations had long passed.
-Jones was not seeking any monetary compensation, and knew a conviction was impossible.
+Jones was not seeking any monetary compensation and knew a conviction was impossible.
 What she hoped for was that by sharing her story of what happened, other women might step forward with theirs.
 At last count, as reported by Variety, over a dozen women have levied allegations against Simmons for rape or sexual assault.

 Simmons is maintaining his innocence against the allegation, as he has with each one of them.